Trevrosa/cat-bot/README.md

 # cat-bot
-cat bot best bot.
-Pro gamer code here.
+cat bot best bot it has the cat